 By Kevin Jagernauth | The Playlist March 4, 2013 at 11:59AM

 Stanley Kubrick was always a big fan of pulp crime fiction author Jim Thompson.
-He called Thompson’s pulpy noir “The Killer Inside Me,” about a sadistic, psychopathic Sheriff in Texas, "probably the most chilling and believable first-person story of a criminally warped mind I have ever encountered.”
+He called Thompson’s pulpy noir “The Killer Inside Me,” about a sadistic, psychopathic, Texas sheriff, "probably the most chilling and believable first-person story of a criminally warped mind I have ever encountered.”
 Kubrick loved the writer so much that he got him to adapt Lionel White's crime novel "Clean Break" (which became Kubrick's "The Killing”) and Thompson also penned “Paths Of Glory.”
 Though Thompson received little credit for either screenplay, they would work together once more on a from-scratch crime project called “Lunatic At Large.”

-Set in New York in 1956, ‘Lunatic’ told the story of an an ex-carnival worker with serious anger-management issues, and the nervous, attractive barfly he picks up in a Hopperesque tavern.
+Set in New York in 1956, ‘Lunatic’ tells the story of an an ex-carnival worker with serious anger-management issues, and the nervous, attractive barfly he picks up in a Hopper-esque tavern.
 The screenplay included a car chase over a railroad crossing with a train bearing down, and a romantic interlude in a spooky, deserted mountain lodge.
-One of the film’s biggest set pieces was a nighttime carnival sequence in which the female, lost and afraid, wanders among the tents and encounters a sideshow’s worth of familiar carnie types: the Alligator Man, the Mule-Faced Woman, the Midget Monkey Girl, the Human Blockhead.
-The screenplay was finished, Kubrick pleased with it, but the filmmaker then became sidetracked with “Spartacus” and never revisited it.
-Years later it was lost, and Kubrick still hoped to make it.
-“I remember Stanley talking about ‘Lunatic,’ ” his son-in-law Philip Hobbs told the New York Times in 2006.
-“He was always saying he wished he knew where it was, because it was such a great idea.”
-The screenplay was discovered years later, and Stephen R. Clarke took a run at the script.
-In 2010 it was announced that Scarlett Johansson and Sam Rockwell were reportedly attached to star.
-There’s been zero movement on it since and one wonders if the project is actually moving forward.
+One of the film’s biggest set pieces was a nighttime carnival sequence in which the lead female, lost and afraid, wanders among the tents and encounters a sideshow’s worth of familiar carnie types: the Alligator Man, the Mule-Faced Woman, the Midget Monkey Girl, the Human Blockhead.

 “The Passion Flower Hotel”/”Perfume”/”Colette”/”Foucault’s Pendulum”

-Over the years there have been a number of other projects Kubrick toyed with.
-While with producer James B. Harris he only made two films -- “The Killing” and “Lolita” -- they kept in touch, and from time to time talked about collaborating again.
-One such project was “The Passion Flower Hotel” according to “Stanley Kubrick: A Biography.”
+Over the years there have been a number of other projects Kubrick eyed.
+While he only made two films with producer James B. Harris -- “The Killing” and “Lolita” -- they kept in touch, and from time to time talked about collaborating again.
+One such proposed project was “The Passion Flower Hotel” according to “Stanley Kubrick: A Biography.”
 It would return them to erotic territory, with the story centering a group of young women from an all-girls school who sell sexual services to the boys at an all-boys school down the road.